joshuaGomesDaCosta/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/README.md

 ## Step 4: AJAX requests with JQuery

+### The configuration used
+the Dockerfile for the 3 previous images are updated to run the installation of vim.
+The website on the static server is updated to use a ajax query (use the dynamic server to get a zoo json data to change the text of the large nav bar every 2 second), to do that: a "js" folderwas added to content with the Jqeury librairie and a script named zoo.js. we include the script in index.html and we modify the nav bar for large screen (adding id to use them in the script).

-To prove that the configuration is correct:
+### How To test that the configuration is correct:
-1) got to the right branch: git checkout -b fb-ajax-jquery
+1) use the right branch: git checkout -b fb-ajax-jquery
 2) build a image(from the root of this repo): docker build -t res/reverse_proxy docker-images/apache-reverse-proxy-image
 3) build a dynamic server's image: docker build -t res/express_zoo docker-images/express_image
 4) build a static server's image: docker build -t res/apache_php docker-images/apache-php-image